Who doesn’t remember a terrible reprimand for quite questionable reasons, received at some point in life by a ham-fisted boss?

 Then learn all about it!

-Immediately after observing the behaviour you intend to correct (tomorrow is too late), and only if well prepared.
+Immediately after observing the behaviour you intend to correct (tomorrow is too late), only if well prepared.

 Ideally, a reprimand is short, rarely longer than 5 minutes.